Andrei0872/my-dev-notes/notebooks/ngrx/ngrx-store.md

 ```

 If instead the provided feature reducer is function(created by `createReducer`), it will simply invoke it with the `state` and `action` arguments.
 As with the other approach, the meta-reducer chain will still be created, but the way it is created it slightly different.
-That's because when a **single function** is **provided**, it can't be something more than that, it can't be an object of reducers, so there is **no need** to create another function that, when called, will iterate over the object of reducers and invoke them(which is what happens when an object of reducers is provided).
+That's because when a **single function** is **provided**, it means it can't be something more than that, it can't be an object of reducers, so there is **no need** to create another function that, when called, will iterate over the object of reducers and invoke them(which is what happens when an object of reducers is provided).

 ```ts
 export function createFeatureReducerFactory<T, V extends Action = Action>(